ngocminhminh1305/dsa4213-assignment3/README.md

 - LoRA reduces trainable parameters while keeping performance close to full fine-tuning.
 - Misclassifications mostly occur on short or ambiguous texts.

-## Error Analysis
-- Frequent errors involve domain-specific terms and ambiguous wording.
-- Performance drops on minority classes due to class imbalance.
-- Suggested improvements:
-  - Data augmentation
-  - Larger pretrained models
-  - Domain-specific embeddings

-## How to Use
-All requirements and code are included inside the **Colab notebook**.
-To reproduce results:
-1. Open the notebook in Google Colab.
-2. Run all cells in order.
-3. Results (metrics, plots, and saved outputs) will be generated automatically.